pigilwin/auditory/README.md

 ### What is a "layer"

-A layer is a list of notes to be played in a specific order Multiple layers can be used within one track to create overlapping sounds
+A layer is a list of notes to be played in a specific order, each layer has a synth which is incharge of generating the sounds and some additional configuration information about the layer.

+Multiple layers can be used within one track to create overlapping sounds

 ## How the applications logic should flow